-The built in games are lovely, and are unique with each playtime.
-Create a pattern for the caterpillar, then watch the colors come to live as a butterfly.
+The built in games are lovely and are unique with each playtime.
+Create a pattern for the caterpillar, then watch the colors come to life as a butterfly.
 Decorate a snowflake in six-sided symmetry.
-The visuals alone in these games help teach kids about symmetry, patterns, and beginning visual discrimination.
+The visuals alone in these games help teach kids about symmetry, patterns and beginning visual discrimination.
 I did have difficulty at times with saving work from one session to the next and with the sound production, but those are minor issues that can be adjusted in an update.